DoctorMcKay/node-irccloud/README.md

 You will need at least a free IRCCloud account to use this module.
 All normal IRCCloud limits apply if you haven't upgraded your account.

+This isn't quite complete just yet, so some things might be missing or the documentation might be a bit unclear at times.

 # Methods

 All post-connection methods take an optional callback.
 If provided, this will be called with a single object argument